 The Department of English Studies has partner institutions in a variety of countries (see map below).
 Not all of the countries are English-speaking but all universities offer interesting academic perspectives for your studies (classes in English!) as well as contributing to your personal development.
 This page gives you information about our partner institutions who particpate in Erasmus+, where you can benefit from the funding and support provided by the programme.

-The information booklet below will give you more thorough information on which universities are available for an Erasmus+ exchange through the Department of English Studies for 2021/22, the information you should consider before you apply, and how the application process works.
+The information booklet below will give you more thorough information on which universities are available for an Erasmus+ exchange through the Department of English Studies, the information you should consider before you apply, and how the application process works.
 If you have further questions you are welcome to contact the departmental Erasmus+/European Exchange Coordinator, Mrs C Maas (cmmaasuni-trierde), her assistant, Magda Miksch (firstname.lastname@example.org), or the departmental study advisor, Dr B Kraft (kraftbuni-trierde).

 After you have been selected and nominated for one of our partner universities, you will need to fill in a "Learning Agreement".
 This is where you list the classes you intend to take abroad, and what you wish to have acreditted on your return.
 See here for an example.
 Mrs Maas can help you to decide which classes are suitable for you and roughly equivalent to what you would need to take in Trier.
 We are generally fairly lenient in our understanding of what is 'equivalent' as we see value in spending time abroad, beyond merely collecting credit points.
 Nonetheless, as a rule of thumb, to get a linguistics or literature class acreditted in Trier, you need to attend a linguistics or literature class at your host university.
 The credit points and topics of the classes are most important; not the modes of assessment.
 Before you make an appointment to discuss this with Mrs Maas, draw up a rough list of classes from your host university which interest you and are appropriate in their topics and level of study.